-- Sprinkle 1-2 tablespoons of the iron filings into 3-5 of the petri dishes.
-Place the lid on the petri dish.
-Seal the petri dish by using the packing tape around the edge.
+- Sprinkle 1-2 tablespoons of the iron filings into 3-5 Petri dishes.
+Place the lid on the Petri dish.
+Seal the Petri dish by using the packing tape around the edge.
 Set out the supplies on the table. - Place the bar magnets away from the other supplies to keep the bar magnets from affecting the supplies until the students are ready to experiment.